vippsas/userinfo-api/userinfo-api-faq.md

 <!-- END_COMMENT -->

+## What is the `sub`?

+The `sub` is a unique user identifier for a Vipps user, related to that user's consent to share information with a specific MSN (sales unit).

+The `sub` is _based on_ the user's national identity number ("fødselsnummer" in Norway), but  is not a replacement for NIN (National Identity Number) or any other unique identifier for the user.

+The `sub` is unique for each MSN (sales unit).
+User may have many different `sub`s for the same merchant: One for each of the merchant's MSNs (sales units).
+You can not use the `sub` for one MSN with the API keys for a different MSN.

+The `sub` will not change if a user removes their consents, and logs in again and re-consents.

+**Please note:** There are some special cases where the `sub` will change for a user:
+- If a user deletes the Vipps Profile and creates a new one.
+- If a user changes the phone number (in practice: Creates a new Vipps user)

 ## If a user removes their consents, is the `sub` still the same?

 Yes, the `sub` provided will be the same when the user logs in again and re-consents.